 As far as his last season as a Vacaville Bulldog is concerned, he wants to win a championship, not only for his exposure but his teammates’ exposure as well.

 “It would mean a lot because growing up I’ve always said I wanted to walk around, wear a ring and just see what that feeling’s like.
 It would mean a lot to me because I’m overcoming a lot of things and it would not only be giving me more exposure on the field but my teammates and those guys that are kind of underrated, it would give them a chance to be looked at by [college scouts],” he said.

-He’ll also miss the tradition associated with Vacaville High School and he has a message for the younger players coming up in addition to a message of his own.
+He’ll also miss the tradition associated with Vacaville High School and he has two messages: one for the younger players coming up in addition to a message for himself.

 “…Leaving Vacaville, I want to leave the message to the youngsters that there are points in your life that you’ll have to overcome, people are going to doubt you.
 Keep your head in the books and school and put all your effort into everything you do on the field and you’re going to get rewarded one day.”